The Case against Henk

 The timing and presentation of the case against Hendrik Brink suggest a narrative that resolves more than it explains.

-When institutions face scrutiny, the identification of a single, definitive culprit can bring clarity — and closure and the state has chosen this convenient option.
+When Johannesburgs institutions face scrutiny, the identification of a single, definitive culprit can bring clarity — and closure and the state has chosen this convenient option.

 Whether that clarity reflects the full truth, or a more convenient version of events, remains an open question.